rivtDocs/rivtdocs.github.io/docs/index.md

 rivtDocs can be installed in several ways:

-- Locally installing and configuring the individual open source components.
+- Local install with configuration of individual components.

-- Download and unzipping a portable pre-configured folder (Windows only).
+- Portable install through pre-configured zip file (Windows only).

-- Remotely installing as a cloud service in a container.
+- Installation on a remote server.

 [Rivt User Manual](http://www.rivtmanual.net>)